 - The walker has one of the best turning radiuses.

-- Comes with a useful storage bag to help carry personal items.
+- It comes with a useful storage bag to help carry personal items.

 - The price is slightly on the higher side.